-It might be interesting to observe that this problem does not exist for Newton's method: here, ∞ is a "repelling fixed point", and all points sufficiently close to ∞ will always iterate closer toward the roots.
-For degenerate polynomials like $Z \mapsto Z^d$, all Newton orbits converge to the single root, while Weierstrass has escaping orbits even for $Z \mapsto Z^3$ (see Remark 3.11).
+It might be interesting to observe that this problem does not exist for Newton's method: here, $\infty$ is a "repelling fixed point", and all points sufficiently close to $\infty$ will always iterate closer toward the roots.
+For degenerate polynomials like $Z \mapsto Z^d$ , all Newton orbits converge to the single root, while Weierstrass has escaping orbits even for $Z \mapsto Z^3$ (see Remark 3.11).

-We cannot resist stating an analogy to the dynamics of transcendental entire functions in one complex variable: all such functions have escaping points (points that converge to ∞ under iteration); see [Erë89].
-Already Fatou observed that in many cases, the set of escaping points contains curves to ∞ ; in the 1980's Eremenko raised the conjecture that all escaping points were on such curves to ∞ .
+We cannot resist stating an analogy to the dynamics of transcendental entire functions in one complex variable: all such functions have escaping points (points that converge to $\infty$ under iteration); see [Erë89].
+Already Fatou observed that in many cases, the set of escaping points contains curves to $\infty$ ; in the 1980's Eremenko raised the conjecture that all escaping points were on such curves to $\infty$ .
 This conjecture was established for many classes of entire functions, and disproved in general, in [RRRS11].
-It is plausible that the set of escaping points for W_p has the following property: every escaping point can be joined with ∞ by a curve consisting of escaping points.
+It is plausible that the set of escaping points for $W_p$ has the following property: every escaping point can be joined with $\infty$ by a curve consisting of escaping points.

 There is a substantial body of literature on root finding in general, and on background on our methods in particular.
-We just mention the survey article by Pan [Pan97] about various known methods and their properties, as well as the references therein and the surveys by McNamee [McN02, McN07].
+In particular, there is an excellent survey by Pan [Pan97] about various known methods and their properties, with a recent update [Pan21]; let us also mention the surveys by McNamee [McN02, McN07], as well as the references in all these papers.